 In partnership with the Health Economics and HIV and AIDS Research Division (HEARD) of the University of KwaZulu Natal, South Africa, the AIDS Legal Network, the ATHENA Network and Project Empower, we have been supporting the design of an implementation and monitoring framework for community based organizations in six countries based on the latest evidence and promising practices related to violence against women (VAW) and HIV.
-This work aims to document and determine effectiveness and lessons learnt.
+This work has documented and determined the effectiveness of this framework and lessons learnt.

 To access the full ALIV[H]E Framework document, click here.